Vitamin supplements good for health?

-- Pregnant women (and women who may become pregnant): Folic acid, considered a B vitamin, is important for fetal development.
+- Pregnant people (and those who may become pregnant): Folic acid, considered a B vitamin, is essential for fetal development.
 Extra iron, which can be consumed through foods such as meat, spinach, and beans or through supplements, and vitamin C are also often recommended for pregnant women.

-- People with insufficient exposure to sunlight: People who do not spend very much time in the sun and people with darker skin are sometimes recommended to increase their vitamin D intake — either through fortified foods or supplements.
+- People with insufficient exposure to sunlight: People who don't spend very much time in the sun and people with darker skin are sometimes advised to increase their vitamin D intake — either through fortified foods or supplements.

-- People advised to take supplements by her/his health care provider: Certain illnesses or conditions may prompt a healthcare provider to prescribe vitamin supplements for their patients.
-Additionally young children and those who cannot eat enough to get all their vitamins may be prescribed vitamins.
+- People advised to take supplements by their health care provider: Certain illnesses or conditions may prompt a health care provider to prescribe vitamin supplements for their patients.